mongodb/docs/source/includes/atlas-search-commands/search-index-definition-fields.rst

    * - ``mappings``
      - object
-     - Optional
+     - Required
      - Specifies how to index fields on different paths for this index.

    * - ``mappings.dynamic``
      - boolean